ln5/draft-linus-trans-gossip-ct/draft-linus-trans-gossip-ct/draft-linus-trans-gossip-ct.md

 # Contributors

-The authors would like to thank Tom Ritter for valuable contributions.
+The authors would like to thank Tom Ritter and Magnus Ahltorp for valuable contributions.